mccarthy-m-g/personal-website/content/post/styling-your-cv-for-graduate-school/index.md

 - Informing you of other potential supervisors who might be a better fit for you
 - Learning insider information that isn't posted on the program or your potential supervisor's website

 Because of the value your first email to your potential supervisor can have, you should put serious thought and effort into it.
 Below is a template I created while drafting my own emails to potential supervisors in 2019.
+Note that italicized words are placeholders describing what you need to fill in.
 Keep in mind that (1) it is fine to stray from this template; (2) the words in this template should be used sincerely; (3) this email should be sent to no more than three potential supervisors within the same program.

->Subject: *StartingSemester* Prospective MSc/PhD Student Supervisor Inquiry
+>Subject: *Starting Semester* Prospective MSc/PhD Student Supervisor Inquiry
 >
 >Dear Dr. LastName,
 >
 >**Strong opener (why are you writing to them?):**
 >
 >I am writing to you because I am applying to University’s MSc/PhD program in Subject (Subject Stream; if applicable) and am wondering if you would be willing to supervise me.
-I am pursuing graduate studies to prepare for a career as a CareerTitle, and am applying to the program because I am especially interested in working with you.
+I am pursuing graduate studies to prepare for a career as a *Career Title*, and am applying to the program because I am especially interested in working with you.
 >
 >**Show interest in their work (why are you writing to them, specifically?):**
 >